mehta-lab/multiSero/README.md

                         Assumed to be in the same directory as images.
                         Default: 'pysero_output_data_metadata.xlsx'
 ```
+### Extract OD from antigen array images

-`pysero -e -i input -o output` will take metadata for antigen array and images as input, and output optical densities for each antigen.
+`python pysero.py -e -i <input> -o <output> -m <METADATA>` will take metadata for antigen array and images as input, and output optical densities for each antigen.
 The optical densities are stored in an excel file at the following path: `<output>/pysero_<input>_<year><month><day>_<hour><min>/median_ODs.xlsx`

 If rerunning some of the wells, the input metadata file needs to contain a sheet named 'rerun_wells'
 with a column named 'well_names' listing wells that will be rerun.

-Collection of jupyter notebooks, [such as this](notebooks_interpretation/20200330_March25_flutasteplate_1/FluPlateInterpretationV4_smg.ipynb), show how to use ODs to evaluate antibody binding.
-The interpretation pipeline will soon be accessible as command-line tool.

 This [workflow](docs/workflow.md) describes the steps in the extraction of optical density.

+### Generate OD analysis plots
+`python pysero.py -a -i <input> -o <output> -m <METADATA>` will read pysero or scienion spot fitting outputs and generates analysis plots for each single antigen.
+3 types of plots are supported for now (ROC, categorical, standard curves).
+The example xlsx config file can be found in \example folder in the repo.

+An '-l' flag can be added to load the saved report from previous run to speed up loading.

+### Train a classifier using information from multiple antigens
+One could train a machine learning classifier using ODs from multiple antigens to potentially improve the classification accuracy for sero-positive or sero-negative.
+The following script demonstrates how to do this with xgboost tree classifiers.
+`python -m interpretation.train_classifier`

 <img src="docs/Workflow%20Schematic.png" width="600">